brettz9/atyourcommand/README.md

 1. https://github.com/piroor/ctxextensions (restartless and to AMO?);
 support not only full custom control over context menu, but also toolbar, menu, add-on bar, key command, etc.
+    1. Break apart functionality to specialize in context menu text and URL manipulations?
+(If so, ensure some other way to have full control over where tools appear; do this by modifying the Firefox Add-ons SDK itself so capability baked-in?)
+1. Utilize (JavaScript-based) Blockly for pipelining of any kind of command (though avoid baking in UI as UI should be flexible, e.g., to allow use in menu, toolbar, add-on bar, etc.); also macro-like development
+1. When allowing users to create command line commands for context menus/menus/toolbars/add-on bar/etc., allow and demo (with Blockly?)
+JS prompts (useful for dynamic batch), e.g., to replicate atyourcommand functionality.

 # Inspiration